• Skip to primary navigation

 Chicken lemon coriander soup in a bowl with a spoon.

 Tender chicken bites, crunchy cabbage, and lots of fresh coriander leaves (cilantro) cooked in a made-from-scratch broth.
-All of this delicious goodness is spiced up with soy sauce, a dash of vinegar, and white pepper to make a really happening lemony chicken soup when you're feeling slightly under the weather.
+All of this delicious goodness is spiced up with soy sauce, a dash of vinegar, and white pepper to make a really happening lemony chicken soup that will put a spring in your step.

 Ingredients